 I have been a professional photographer for nearly 30 years.
 I have worked in multiple sectors, taught hundreds of photographers and spoken at events worldwide.

-If you want to get on the right track I would recommend you start with the Ultimate Beginners Course to give you that solid foundation all professional photographers need to succeed.
+If you want to get on the right track I would recommend you start with the Masterclass in Photography to give you that solid foundation all professional photographers need to succeed.